kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 * If this fails, [do it manully](#start-a-merge-manually)

+### Generate the merge branch (if you didn't do so manually before)

+Use the version you intend to merge from debian (for example `3.1.23-1`), and the ubuntu version it's going into (for example `disco`).

+    git checkout -b merge-3.1.23-1-disco

 ### Deconstruct commits

 Here, you would split out the commits to one item per commit.